Simulation-Assisted Optimization for Large-Scale Evacuation Planning with Congestion-Dependent Delays: Related Work

-The use of convergent evacuation routes has been explored in the literature~\cite{even2015convergent,romanski2016benders,hafiz2021large,hasan2021large}, where all evacuees coming to an intersection follow the same path afterwards.
-This is also known as confluent flow~\cite{Chen2006}.
-Golin~\emph{et al.}~\cite{golin2017nonapproximability} investigated the single-sink confluent quickest flow problem where the goal is minimizing the time required to send supplies from sources to a single sink.
-They showed that the problem cannot be approximated in polynomial time within a logarithm approximation factor.
-In this paper, we prove that finding evacuation routes and schedule that minimizes average evacuation time is also hard to approximate.
+The use of convergent evacuation routes has been explored in the literature~\cite{even2015convergent,romanski2016benders,hafiz2021large}, where all evacuees coming to an intersection follow the same path afterwards.
+This is also known as confluent flow~\cite{Chen2006}. \cite{Golin2017NonapproximabilityAP} investigated the single-sink confluent quickest flow problem where the goal is minimizing the time required to send supplies from sources to a single sink.
+They showed that the problem is hard to approximate within a logarithm factor.
+We prove that all the planning problems considered in this paper are also hard to approximate.

+We use the most recent method (Benders Convergent or BC) by \cite{hafiz2021large} as our baseline and show that \algo{} finds better solutions in terms of three different metrics.
+In addition, we provide direct MIP formulations for three different objectives, all of which can be optimized using \algo{} (as well as \algosim{}) without needing any modifications.

-Heuristic search methods and meta-heuristics are generally applied to problems that are computationally intractable.
+Heuristic search methods are generally applied to problems that are computationally intractable.
 The goal is to find good solutions in a reasonable amount of time.
 The Large Neighborhood Search (LNS) framework \cite{Shaw1998} has been successfully applied to various hard combinatorial optimization problems in the literature \cite{Pisinger2018}.
-Very recently, Li \emph{et al.}~\cite{Li2021} proposed MAPF-LNS, where the authors applied the LNS framework to find solutions for the Multi-Agent Path Finding Problem.
-The joint routing and scheduling problem considered here is significantly different than their problem.
+Recently, \cite{Li2021} applied the LNS framework to find solutions for the Multi-Agent Path Finding Problem where the goal is to find collision free paths for multiple agents.